How Many Carbs Can You Have on Keto?

 Along with helping us to feel fully satiated, maintain a healthy weight, and stay regular, carbs’ primary purpose is to provide our body with energy.

-The sugars and starches in the carbs we eat get broken down and converted into another form of sugar known as glucose
+The sugars and starches in our carbs get broken down and converted into another form of sugar known as glucose

-This glucose is circulated through the blood to give us the energy we need each day.
+This glucose is circulated through the blood to give us daily energy.

 The problem with this approach to energy generation is that it may not do us any favors when it comes to maintaining a healthy weight.